*Visiting the United States of America? Scroll to the bottom to head straight to my USA city/area guides – more coming soon*

 - WiFi: There is WiFi offered virtually everywhere in the USA, especially in all the big cities.
 For example, the public streets of NYC have public WiFi network and even have phone charging stations at intersections so no need to worry about being connected or staying charged!

 - Do your research on the best places to stay.
-There are some hotels outside of NYC that I don’t understand why people stay there – it’s literally in NJ, yet they advertise themselves as less than a few miles from NYC, which they are, yet it is wildly not accessible except by a train.
+There are some hotels outside of NYC that I don’t understand why people stay there – it’s literally in New Jersey, yet they advertise themselves as less than a few miles from NYC, which they are, yet it is wildly not accessible except by a train.
 Make sure you know the best location to stay at so you can stay in walkable areas in the big cities.